newlyceum/curriculum/launch.md

 * [ ] Set up blogs, blog categories (exercise, daily journal)
 * [ ] Talk about essays and reports as articles and reviews
 * [ ] How I Spent My Summer Vacation
-* [ ] Choose one of Aesop's fables and explain how it relates to modern life

 #### Summer vacation, Jack